 Deciding to go on a solo trip can be intimidating.
-Sometimes it’s not always by choice; it’s not always easy to convince someone to jump ship with you and take an extended vacation.
+Sometimes it’s not always by choice; after all, it’s not always easy to convince someone to jump ship with you and take an extended vacation.
 However, solo travel can be really exhilarating, and I can’t think of a better place to take your first solo trip than Southeast Asia.
 It’s easy to get by on a budget, meet up with others, and travel around from place to place.
-If you are a woman and looking for a great place to go alone, Southeast Asia is a perfect place.
+If you are a woman and looking for a great place to go alone, Southeast Asia is perfect.

 It’s budget friendly.

 One of the downfalls about solo travel is that it tends to be more expensive.
 You don’t have someone to share a hotel room with or to split a cab ride, for example.
 But compared to the Western world, Southeast Asia is cheap!
 Depending on your travel style you should be able to live off of $20-30 USD per day.
 On my cheapest day in Southeast Asia, I spent just $7 USD for lodging and food in Laos.
 And, if you plan to hang around a city for at least a month, you can rent an apartment at an extremely low rate.

 You can take public transportation to pretty much any destination.
 Not only is it widely available, but I consider it fairly comfortable as well.
 Most buses are air-conditioned, and if you’re taking an overnight bus, there are sleeper buses available.